MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-csh/csh-sitemap.md

 ms.custom:
 ---

-# Omni-channel Engagement Hub sitemap in Customer Service Hub application
+# Know the Omni-channel Engagement Hub sitemap in Customer Service Hub app

 The sitemap is a place for you to access the customer service record types.
 By default, the sitemap is in collapsed mode.
 To expand the sitemap, select the Sitemap icon ![Sitemap icon](../../media/sitemap-icon.PNG "Sitemap icon").